 5. Health Conditions:

 Certain health conditions can contribute to bad breath, for example, respiratory infections, sinusitis, diabetes, postnasal drip, acid reflux, and liver or kidney problems.
-If you suspect an underlying health issue is causing your bad breath, it’s crucial to consult a healthcare professional for a thorough evaluation and appropriate treatment.
+If you suspect an underlying health issue is causing halitosis, it’s crucial to consult a healthcare professional for a thorough evaluation and appropriate treatment.

 6. Dental Issues:

 Undiagnosed or untreated dental problems, such as cavities, gum disease (periodontal disease), or oral infections, can be a significant source of halitosis.
 These conditions can create pockets in the gums where bacteria can accumulate, leading to inflammation and odour.
-Regular dental check-ups and cleanings are essential for preventing and treating any dental issues, as well as maintaining fresh breath and overall oral health.
+Regular dental check-ups and cleanings prevent and treat any dental issues and maintain fresh breath and overall oral health.